waku-org/specs/standards/core/mix.md

 Mix protocol in waku network SHOULD require `rate-limiting/spam` protection to handle scenarios such as:

-1. any node can generate a mix packet and publish into the mix network.
+1. Any node can generate a mix packet and publish into the mix network.
 Hence there needs to be some validation as to who is allowed to publish and whether the user is within allowed rate-limits.
-2. any node can generate paths which are broken intentionally and send messages into the mix network.
+2. Any node can generate paths which are broken intentionally and send messages into the mix network.
-3. an attacker can spawn a huge number of mix nodes so that user behaviour is observed in order to determine traffic patterns and deanonymize users.
+3. An attacker can spawn a huge number of mix nodes so that user behaviour is observed in order to determine traffic patterns and deanonymize users.

 The current [WAKU RLN](https://rfc.vac.dev/waku/standards/core/17/rln-relay) can address scenario-3 by making it restrictive for users to be able to spawn a lot of nodes in the network.